 Don’t send her flowers, She needs you.

-I can’t even begin to imagine how it feels to lose a child.
+I can’t even begin to imagine how it feels to navigate pregnancy and infant loss nor a child.
 Just typing that line sends an overwhelming sense of fear and anxiety through my body.
 The reality is, there are very few people who are prepared to deal with death, much less the death of their child.
 And so there lies the problem so many of us are faced with when dealing with someone who is grieving the loss of a child.

 There are no words that can ever take away the pain of grieving the loss of a child.